chrisbrasington/bestset/README.md

-# Rom Best Set Helper
+# Rom Best-Set Helper

-ROM directories can easily grow into the tens or even hundreds of thousands of files, especially if you download complete sets.
-They can have files with release numbers for weird ordering.
+ROM collections can easily balloon into tens of thousands of files, especially if you download complete sets.
+Many come with confusing filenames, release numbers, or redundant variants that make browsing frustrating.

-While it’s nice to have everything preserved, in practice most people only want a curated library of favorites, hidden gems, or romhacks worth playing.
+Most players only want a curated library: favorite titles, hidden gems, or unique romhacks worth keeping.
+Digging through huge folders every time you want to play is tedious.

-Sifting through massive folders can be overwhelming and inconvenient when all you want is to quickly find and play a game.
-That’s why making your own “best set” is so useful: it trims the clutter down to the games that matter to you.

-This tool helps by letting you search across your multiple big ROM directories, pick and rename the ones you want, and copy them into a smaller, personalized collection that’s easier to manage and actually fun to browse.
+This tool helps you cut through the clutter.
+It searches across all your ROM directories, lets you select and rename the games you care about, and copies them into a clean, personalized “best set” that’s easier to manage and more enjoyable to browse.

 # Game Search and Generate Tools